ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 #### Can I use my licence on more than one machine?

-Yes.
+- Yes, for Ragdoll Personal
+- No, for Ragdoll Complete, Unlimited and Batch

-You can activate and use each Ragdoll licence on up to 3 machines.
+With Ragdoll Personal, you can activate and use each Ragdoll licence on up to 3 machines.
 You just can't run a simulation on more than 1 machine per 1 licence at any given time, that could lead to suspension of the licence.

 <br>